-Nutrition Counseling Guideline Performance Measurement The provider must co omplete the following: V.A.
+114411441 Counseling Guideline Performance Measurement The provider must co omplete the following: V.A.
 Assess the member's knowledge and understanding of basic nutrition and dietary practices and how these factors could affect the pregnancy outcome for both her and the fetus.
 If possible, conduct the assessment during the first visit.
 Ensure that the care plan addresses the member's specific education needs.
 Provide or refer the member for education on the following topics as needed: V.A.
 The member's file includes documentation of the assessment.
 The member's care plan addresses the member's specific education needs.
 A check-off list is permissible.
 Recommended weight gain and weight gain goals.
 Recommended dietary intake and meal patterns.
 Suggestions to improve intake of: Calcium-rich foods.
 Iron-rich foods and foods that enhance iron absorption.
 Folate-rich foods.
 Use of vitamin and mineral supplements and over-the-counter medicines.
 Avoidance of self-imposed diets and food practices that can be harmful.
 Dietary interventions for common problems of pregnancy: Nausea and vomiting in early pregnancy.
 Heartburn.
 Constipation.
 Promotion and support of breastfeeding.
 Resources for food, food budgeting, preparation, and storage, including referral and follow up on WIC Program participation.
 Safe water source: refer for testing if lead, nitrates, or fluoride level might be a problem, and refer for dietary fluoride supplements when necessary.
 V.B.
 Conduct periodic reassessments throughout the pregnancy.
 All assessments must be signed and dated.
 V.B.
 The member's file includes documentation of periodic reassessments.
 The assessments are signed and dated.
 V.C.
 Refer members with more intensive nutritional-related needs to a dietitian if necessary.
-V.C.
-The member's file includes documentation of the specific reasons for referral to a registered/certified dietitian.
-The file all
+Problems indicating a need for referral to a registered/certified dietitian include but are not limited to: V.C.
+The member's file includes documentation of the specifi reasons for referral to a registered/certified dietitian.
+The file also includes documentation of timely follow up with the dietitian to ensure the member is receiving nutrition care.